rbind/blog.jemu.name/content/posts/2017/2017-07-21-the-bottomless-pit-of-educational-youtube/index.md

 ### [Numberphile][numberphile]

 The first math channel I discovered.
-Brady talks to mathematicians of all kinds of fields about all kinds of topics, usually in corporation with the University of Nottingham if memory serves me right, which is also the basis for other channels in this list.
+Brady talks to mathematicians of all kinds of fields about all kinds of topics, usually in cooperation with the University of Nottingham if memory serves me right, which is also the basis for other channels in this list.
 I could list dozens of videos I still rewatch if they happen to pop up in the *related videos* section, but you'd do well by just browsing the channel page and click on something that seems interesting, or at least familiar to you.
 From [prime numbers](https://www.youtube.com/playlist?list=PL0D0BD149128BB06F)[^2] to [π](https://www.youtube.com/playlist?list=PL4870492ACBDC2E7C) to topology and then suddenly weird things [to do with paperclips](https://www.youtube.com/watch?v=wGkvyN6s9cY), I wouldn't know where to start listing the reasons why I love this channel, but needless to say, I love it.

 Oh, and there's Cliff Stoll, presumably known by most Numberphile viewers as *this absolutely magnificient guy with the [Klein Bottles](https://www.youtube.com/watch?v=-k3mVnRlQLU)[^klein]* who makes you learn about topology[^3] by [talking about eating pizza](https://www.youtube.com/watch?v=gi-TBlh44gY).
 Watch the [videos about/with him](https://www.youtube.com/playlist?list=PLt5AfwLFPxWJeBhzCJ_JXdaIXi_YJl7Bh), he's a treasure of a human being.